WHAT DOES BROOKLYN BLADES ON ICE OFFER?

 Intro to Moves in the Field (SUMMER ONLY): Moves in the Field are a series of tests which measure a skaterís ability to follow a standard skating pattern without music.
 Moves tests must be passed in front of US Figure Skating judges before a skater is allowed to test in other disciplines of skating.
 Moves are designed to measure accuracy of steps, flow, edge quality, extension, posture, power, and quickness.
 This class will teach skaters the Pre-Preliminary moves test which includes forward perimeter stroking, basic consecutive edges, forward right and left foot spirals and the waltz eight.
 This class is a great place to begin the journey into US Figure Skating testing and competing.

-* ICE SHOWS/EXHIBITIONS: Every year, the skaters of the Brooklyn Blade on Ice Program have the opportunity to showcase their talents in our spring ice show or exhibition.
+Every year, the skaters of the Brooklyn Blade on Ice Program have the opportunity to showcase their talents in our spring ice show or exhibition.
 These events are the highlight of our Learn-To-Skate season!
-Our most recent show, "Invigorate!" was held May 31-June 1, 2013 and featured skaters from our professional Brooklyn Blades on Ice staff, the Brooklyn Blades on Ice Program and the Brooklyn Figure Skating Club.
+Our most recent show, "Spring Swizzle 2016" was held on May 14, 2016 and featured skaters from our professional Brooklyn Blades on Ice staff, the Brooklyn Blades on Ice Program and the Brooklyn Figure Skating Club.

 For more detailed information and skating schedules, please contact the rink at (216)351-5334 and leave a message for the skating program directors, Elizabeth Misson and GraceAnn Demarest.

 CLICK ON THE PICTURE BELOW TO WATCH A VIDEO!